 When searching for evidence-based information, one should select the highest level of evidence possible.
-Systematic reviews and meta analyses are considered to be the gold standard for healthcare decision-making as they are known to include the best available evidence to answer health research questions.
-Systematic reviews and meta-analyses, have all gone through an evaluation process: they have been "filtered."
-Information that has not been critically appraised is considered "unfiltered."
+Systematic Reviews and Meta Analyses are considered to be the gold standard for healthcare decision-making as they are known to include the best available evidence to answer health research questions.
+Systematic reviews and meta-analyses have been critically appraised and are considered to be "filtered" information.
+The quality of a study has already been evaluated and recommendations have been made for its application in practice.
+Information that has not been critically appraised is considered "unfiltered," and would include original research studies that have not yet been synthesized or aggregated.
 When searching for evidence-based practice articles in the AU Libraries' databases, you will be able to select articles that focus on the specific type of EBP study design (such as a systematic review) that you need for your research.

 A short video explaining systematic reviews from The Cochrane Library:

-Meta Analysis is a specialized subset of systematic reviews.
-Meta-analysis is the use of statistical techniques in a systematic review to integrate the results of included studies to conduct statistical inference.
+Meta-Analysis is a specialized subset of systematic reviews.
+A systematic review collects all possible studies related to a given topic and reviews and analyzes their results.
+Meta-analysis is the use of statistical techniques in a systematic review to integrate the results of the included studies to conduct statistical inference.
 Not all systematic reviews include meta-analysis, but all meta-analyses are found in systematic reviews.
-A systematic review refers to the entire process of selecting, evaluating, and synthesizing all available evidence, while the term meta-analysis refers to the statistical approach to combining the data derived from a systematic-review.
-Conclusions produced by meta-analysis are statistically stronger than the analysis of any single study, due to increased numbers of subjects, greater diversity among subjects, or accumulated effects and results.
+A meta-analysis is a valid, objective, and scientific method of analyzing and combining different results.